Paul Dorn AIA, LEED®AP

 Paul grew up in the Capitol Hill neighborhood of Seattle and attended Seattle Public Schools.
 He considers the diversity of his community and his public education as positive forces in shaping his childhood.

-Building things has always been an important part of Paul’s life and what drew him to architecture.
-He grew up working with his father on home construction projects, learning about tools and materials.
-As a teenager, Paul’s interest in boats led him to seek a job at the Jensen Motor Boat Company.
-He worked in the boat yard after school and spent a handful of weekends helping with the construction of Jensen’s new marina on Lopez Island.
-Growing up near the elegant mansions of Capitol Hill and travels with family in Austria added to Paul’s desire towards a career in architecture.
+Building things has always been an important part of Paul’s life and is what drew him to architecture.
+He grew up working with his father, a Boeing engineer, on home construction projects, learning about tools and materials, and was encouraged to construct his own projects.
+As a teenager, Paul’s interest in boats led him to seek a job at a local ship builder.
+While employed for the ship builder, he spent a summer helping with the construction of a new marina in the San Juan Islands.
+Similarly, Paul spent several summers with his father’s family in Austria where he helped his uncle build his house and rebuild parts of his grandmother’s home.
+These early experiences added to Paul’s desire towards a career in architecture.

-Paul attended the University of Washington, where he earned his Bachelor of Architecture degree in 1986.
-In the same year, he earned a Bachelor of Science degree in Building Construction, adding to his knowledge in the construction industry.
-He continued his studies at the UW and earned his Master of Architecture degree in 1989.
+Paul attended the University of Washington, where he earned his Bachelor of Architecture in 1986.
+In the same year, he earned a Bachelor of Science degree in Building Construction, adding to his knowledge of the construction industry.
+He continued his studies at the UW and earned his Master of Architecture in 1989.